dwhiffing/fury/content/nato/gr/air/body.md

 **Greek Air Force**

-The Hellenic Air Force (HAF) maintains a large but mixed inventory; some very capable modern aircraft are entering service but many less capable and almost obsolete aircraft remain.
+The Hellenic Air Force (HAF) maintains a large and mixed inventory; some very capable modern aircraft are entering service but many less capable and almost obsolete aircraft remain.